yihui/yihui.org/content/en/2020-02-24-uncoast-unconf.md

 slug: uncoast-unconf
 ---

-When Sam emailed me about this idea of "uncoast unconference" in November 2018, I replied her email within five minutes with two "Yes!
+When Sam emailed me about this idea of "uncoast unconference" in November 2018, I replied her email within five minutes with "Yes!
 And Yes!"
 I don't usually reply emails so quickly, but I had wished for a Midwest R conference for years.

 Born in a poor family, I have always been a frugal person, even though I don't consider myself poor any more.
 On the other hand, I usually don't like traveling, either (especially by air, which is often time-consuming and costly).
 Sam explained the motivations of the uncoast unconference [in her blog post](https://sctyner.github.io/uncoast-unconf.html), and the travel cost is one of them.